 How to make a smooth transition to a new dental office

-If you’ve recently accepted a job offer to work in a new dental office, congratulations!
+If you’ve recently accepted a dental assisting role in a new dental office, congratulations!
 What some would call the “hard part” — the application process, the job interview and, for some, the preparation time in school — is behind you.

 Know your state requirements

-Whether you’ve recently relocated to a new state or you’ve been working in the same state for years, all dental assistants should be aware of their state’s dental assisting requirements.
+Whether you’ve recently relocated to a new state or you’ve been working in the same state for years, all dental assistants should be aware of their dental assisting requirements, including their allowable and prohibited duties.
 Wondering where to start?
-DANB’s search-by-state map is a great at-a-glance resource for finding out all the specific information you’ll need to know.
-Additionally, your state may have continuing dental education requirements that are important to be aware of as well.
+DANB’s search-by-state map is a great resource for finding all the specific information you’ll need.
+Additionally, your state may have continuing dental education requirements that are important to be aware of.

-“This shows integrity and self-responsibility — a few of the traits most dentists look for in employees,” says Eloise R., CDA, CDPMA, CPFDA, RDA, B.A., who teaches about infection control and state regulation compliance.
+“This shows integrity and self-responsibility — a few of the traits most dentists look for in employees,” says Eloise, CDA, CDPMA, CPFDA, RDA, B.A., who teaches about infection control and state regulation compliance.

 Be open to change

-When starting at a new practice, an onboarding training process typically is involved so that you can learn the ins and outs of the office.
-If you’ve previously gained assisting experience elsewhere, you may find that your new employer and team do some things differently than you’re used to doing them.
+When starting at a new practice, you'll likely go through an onboarding training process to learn the ins and outs of the office.
+If you have previous dental assisting experience, you may find that your new employer and team do some things differently than you’re used to.
 This can be both educational and challenging for new employees, as change can be difficult.

 Ultimately, Marianyeliz chose to go with the flow in her new environment.
 “I couldn’t compare this job to the previous job I had,” she explains.